Journey with us into Dante’s Inferno!

 V. Wrath – (Stygia) Here the swampy, stinking waters of the river Styx are most notable.
 The wrathful actively fight each other viciously with tooth & nail in the dark slimy river.
 While those sullen and choked with rage, lie beneath the foul water in self- frustration, endlessly gurgling and bubbling below the surface, enraged beyond action.
 In D&D Geryon is the ruler of this plane.
 Geryon later gives Dante and Virgil a ride on his back, to the next layer of the Inferno!

 VI.
 Heresy – (Malbolge) – Heresy is any belief or theory that is strongly at variance with established beliefs or customs, in particular the accepted beliefs of a church.
 A rejection of faith!
 An example would be those who say “the soul dies with the body” or “there is no Soul.”
 The heretics are trapped in flaming tombs to scorch and roast for eternity.
-According to D&D, Glasya is the Archduchess of the 6th circle.
-Glasya is the personification of elegance, simplicity and beautiful.
-She is our favorite personality of the Hells, as she seeks to recruit worshipers to her Cult.
-She is the topic of our Halloween Premier Music Video “Glasya’s Heresy”!
+We feature Heresy in our Halloween Premier Music Video “Glasya’s Heresy”!
 This song is our 1st acoustic power ballad, see Glasya in action!
 You won’t be disappointed…

 IX.
 Treachery – (Nessus) – This final, deepest level of hell is reserved for traitors, betrayers and oath breakers.
 Considered the worst of all sins.
 This central well is guarded by Biblical sized Giants.
 Inside the final pit is the frozen lake Cocytus, where the sinners guilty of treachery against those with whom they had special relationships, are trapped in ice.
 Cain, Judas and Ptolemy are inhabitants of this final pit.
 Here resides the Devil incarnate!
 It is here that Virgil and Dante escape past the Devil and out of the Inferno through a hidden passage.
-It was important to us to describe this escape from the Inferno, so we did so with a Sacred Choral Narrative, “Escape the Pit” read by Ravensea and is only available on our “Pass the Gates” EP.
+It was important to us to describe this escape from the Inferno, so we did so with a Sacred Choral Narrative, “Escape the Pit” read by artist Barry Gelderblom in Dutch Afrikaans dialect, and is only available on our “Past the Gates” EP.

 Whew, that was a lot of work!
-Well there you go, a comprehensive guide to the Inferno, both by Dante and in Dungeons & Dragons terms!
+Well there you go, a comprehensive guide to the Inferno!
 As always, we would love to hear your take about the above!
 Have you read Dante’s Inferno?
-Adventure there in a D&D campaign?
 Please leave a comment below…